ponytracker/ponytracker/doc/source/installation.rst

 and ``FROM_ADDR``.

 If you want to use another database than the default one (SQLite), set ``DATABASES``.
-You can found the syntax in the `django documentation`_.
+You can find the syntax in the `django documentation`_.

 .. _django documentation: https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-DATABASES